acikyazilimagi/deprem-yardim-com/CONTRIBUTING_ENG.md

 [Türkçe](CONTRIBUTING.md)

-## Things to note before contributing
+## Things To Note Before Contributing

 - Make sure that the contribution you seek to make is not the iteration of a former issue or hasn't been done by anyone else.
 - If you face with a problem, open up an issue for it.